-For maps of city facilities with wheelchair access Sydney City Council.
+For maps of city facilities with wheelchair access:

 You can claim a refund of the goods and services tax (GST) and wine equalisation tax (WET) that you pay on goods you buy in Australia.
 This applies to goods you take with you as hand luggage or wear on to the aircraft or ship when you leave Australia.

-See current exchange rate for the AUD Currency Exchange Rates.
+See current exchange rate for the Australian Dollar AUD:

 Note: The Sydney travel information provided here is a guide only - call the relevant organisation(s) direct to ensure accuracy.